LexBorisoff/web-cli/README.md

 ### ***Configuration***

-The option's value can be a key from an engine's `routes` property in [engines configuration](#engines-configuration).
+The option's value can be a key from an engine's `routes` property in [*engines configuration*](#engines-configuration).
 When this config property is set up, the program will search it first to find the provided value among the property's keys.
 If it is not there, then the supplied value itself is used to build the web query.

 Setting up the `routes` property can be useful when frequently accessing an engine's route that can be long to type or hard to remember the full path of.